N8-CIR-Bede/documentation/software/index.rst

 Cryo-EM Software Environment
 ----------------------------

 Documentation on the the Cryo-EM Software Environment for Life Sciences is available :download:`here <Cryo-EM_Bede.pdf>`.
+Note that this document is mainly based on the installation on `Satori <https://mit-satori.github.io>` and might have some inconsistencies with the Bede installation.